jhlagado/esential-repo/README.md

 console.log(exported.eloop());
 ```

-And here is a slightly more complicated function in `Esential` which counts to 10 and adds up the even numbers and the odd numbers.
+And here is a slightly more complicated function in `Esential` which counts to 10 and adds up the even numbers and the odd numbers and returns the odd total.

 ```js
 import { i32 } from 'binaryen';